The Man Who Fell from the Sky

 Uncle Tommy strolled along the walkway behind the last row of the spectators’ balcony.
 My father, Frank Keenan, had invited him to my first ever indoor track meet, the start of the High School ’63-64 season at the 168th Street Armory in Manhattan.
-When Dad spotted his kid brother, he grinned; disappointment stole away his smile soon enough.
-My uncle was half-bagged, no big surprise, other than he showed-up at all.
-Commitments and promises never burdened Tommy.
+Dad grinned when he spotted his kid brother.
+Disappointment stole his smile away soon enough; my uncle was half-bagged.
+No big surprise, other than he showed-up at all.

 He dragged some stranger in tow, a drinking buddy.
-The two men plunked themselves down in seats at the rear of the balcony, not far from me and a group of my high school team-mates.
-The river of my tolerance for my uncle ran bone dry years earlier; I prayed the meet would bore the men into leaving.
+The two men plunked themselves down in the row of seats at the rear of the balcony, not far from me and a group of my high school team-mates.
+The river of my tolerance for him had run bone dry years earlier.
+I prayed the meet would bore the men enough into leaving early.

-Like most high school juniors, I had no inkling, let alone experience with the breed of demons that haunted Tommy.
+Like most high schoolers, I had no inkling, let alone experience with the breed of demons that haunted Tommy.
 He seemed to sail through life unmindful of the world’s written and unwritten rules.
 His wife and kids, past jobs, nothing tied him down.
-He vanished on a whim in and out of everyone’s lives, the previous disappearance for more than a year – a job as a roughneck on an oil derrick out west somewhere, or so I was told.
+He vanished on a whim in-and-out of everyone’s lives, the previous disappearance for more than a year – some job as a roughneck on an oil derrick out west somewhere or so I was told.

-I glimpsed over my shoulder at him throughout the meet, watched him tilt a bottle back and pass the liquor to his pal.
-A paper bag concealed the contents, more for the sake of borderline legality than modesty, the concession little relief for my embarrassment.
-He caught my eye mid-way during one glimpse and whistled, a piercing sound, one finger at each corner of his mouth.
+I glimpsed over my shoulder at him throughout the meet, watched him tilt a bottle back, not so discreetly wrapped in a brown paper bag, and pass the liquor to his pal.
+The bag offered little relief for my embarrassment.
+He caught my eye during one glimpse his way and whistled, a piercing sound, one finger at each corner of his mouth.

-Coach Hafford and Dad were talking a few seats over; my father glanced toward me and nodded.
-Resigned to my fate, I trudged up the steps of the aisle and plopped next to Tommy.
+Coach Hafford and Dad were talking in the first row of the balcony a few seats away from me.
+My father glanced toward me and nodded.
+Resigned to my fate, I trudged up the aisle steps and plopped next to Tommy.
 A cigarette, an always present accessory, dangled from the corner of his mouth.
 I took shallow breaths.
 He grinned, oblivious to my concern and mussed my hair.
 The reek of alcohol tainted his words, pure New Yorkeese, the timbre of his voice scorched from years of chain-smoking.